How To Automatically Organize Similar Type Of Files In Specific Folders

 After installing Classifier, go to the directory where you have your files, and run the ‘classifier’ command to organize them automatically, and move them to different folders based on the file extension.

 Look at the following screenshot.
-I have a folder called “test” with different files.
+I have a folder named “test” with different type of files.

 As you see in the above directory, there are different type of files, such as Zip, ISO, Mp4, Doc, ODt, Xls, JPG etc. Instead of creating folders for each file type, go to this directory (i.e test in our case) and run ‘classifier’ command to organize them automatically in different folders.